lyhiving/baserow2/docs/guides/updating-baserow-from-1.5-to-a-later-version.md

 setup you need to take care of updating PostgreSQL and the PostgreSQL datadir to version 12 by yourself (please be sure to make a backup before you do any updates).

-Here are some useful link for that:
+Here is a useful link for that:
 [Updating Postgres to Version 12](https://www.postgresql.org/docs/12/upgrading.html)

 ## How to